An electrocardiogram, or ECG, is a simple and useful test which records the rhythm, rate and electrical activity of your heart.

 The whole test takes a few minutes and is completely painless.
 You will need to lie still as moving can affect the results.

-Different types of ECG test
+Types of ECG

 This is an ECG that is recorded while you're walking on a treadmill or cycling on an exercise bike.
 The aim of this test is to see how your heart works when you're more active.